 Gaggi even got us invited to the home of one of the most famous baking ladies in Tbilisi.
 She opened the door to her small apartment with a warm smile and open arms.
 Just wished we had come a bit later when the cakes were ready for tasting.
 Including a local home on your places to visit in Tbilisi was an unforgettable privilege!

 In the outskirts of Old Tbilisi, you will find the baths, another iconic attraction.
 It’s without a doubt one of the most popular places to visit in Tbilisi.
 Unfortunately, I did not have time to try them out this time, but if they are as beautiful on the inside as on the outside, it is a must during my next visit.

-Entering this area is a bit like stepping out of the city and into nature.
+Entering this area is a bit like stepping out of the city and into nature, as one of the most famous places to visit in Tbilisi.
 We walked along the river and in the end, we found a small waterfall and some highly-appreciated shadow!